 Sample lunch box plan

-Assuming you have a 6-year-old child, this sample lunch box should fulfil all their nutritional needs for the school day, ensure they don't still feel hungry, and allow them to concentrate, learn and play like a boss.
+Assuming you have a 6-year-old child, this sample lunch box should fulfil all their nutritional needs for the school day.
+It should ensure they don't still feel hungry, and allow them to concentrate, learn and play like a boss.
 For older children, increase the servings accordingly.

-½ cup veggie sticks (carrot, snow peas, capsicum) and 1 small plum
+- one cup veggie sticks (carrot, snow peas, capsicum) and one small plum

-Wholegrain sandwich (2 slices) with tuna, egg, tomato and salad leaves, and 1 small tub of yoghurt
+- wholegrain sandwich (2 slices) with tuna, egg, tomato and salad leaves, and one small tub of yoghurt